When Coaching Models Don't Fit Every Mind

 Do I need specialist therapeutic training to attend?

 No. This masterclass is designed to build awareness and practical understanding for coaches and practitioners.
-No prior knowledge of aphantasia, SDAM, anendophasia or alexithymia is needed before joining โ you'll be guided through the key concepts clearly and practically, with examples that connect directly to coaching practice.
+No prior knowledge is needed, and you'll be guided through the key concepts clearly and practically, with examples that connect directly to coaching practice.

 Will this replace the coaching models I already use?

 No. The aim is to help you notice where a model may assume imagery, inner speech, emotional identification or autobiographical recall, then adapt your approach where needed.
-You are not being asked to abandon anything โ you are being invited to use it more precisely.
+You aren't being asked to abandon anything, you're being invited to use it more precisely.

-If you are committed to ethical, thoughtful, client-centred practice, this masterclass will help you see the parts of coaching that often go unquestioned.
+If you're committed to ethical, thoughtful, client-centred practice, this masterclass will help you see the parts of coaching that often go unquestioned, so you can use what you already know more precisely.